VenziVi/NotSoSimpleDesktopCalculator/README.md

 # NotSoSimpleDesktopCalculator
 Desktop Calculator App.

-Тhe calculator allows the use of parentheses and maintains the correct priority of operations using an shunting-yard algorithm.
+Тhis calculator allows the use of parentheses and maintains the correct priority of operations using shunting-yard algorithm.